slaclab/surf-tutorial/README.md

 # System Requirements

-There are two method for running this tutorial:
+There are two methods for running this tutorial:
 - system install of the required tools
 - Run in a docker container